up42/docs/source/up42-blocks/processing/pleiades-superresolution.rst

 resolution of Pléiades and SPOT satellite imagery to increase the performance of object detection algorithms.

-Super-resolution is the process of increasing the *perceived* resolution of images using an algorithm.
+Super-resolution is the process of increasing the resolution of images using an algorithm.
 The block uses a state-of-the-art `Convolutional Neural Network
 <https://en.wikipedia.org/wiki/Convolutional_neural_network>`_ (CNN).

 Quality improvements of the images are measured using the `SSIM
 <https://en.wikipedia.org/wiki/Structural_similarity>`_ metric,
-thus guaranteing that the algorithm increases the **perceived** information content of the original image.
+thus guaranteing that the algorithm increases the information content of the original image.

 Image resolution of the processed images will be quadrupled, but it